 Unfortunately, almost half of the Americans who have retired in recent years have been unable to pay their mortgage off before they stop working.
-However, you don’t have to be part of the statistics, and the benefits to achieving this goal are clear.
+However, you don’t have to be part of the statistics, and the benefits of achieving this goal are clear.
 Plus, the burden of not having a mortgage feels pretty good too.

-In order to make this dream a reality, you need to do a little prep work.
+To make this dream a reality, you need to do a little prep work.
 First, look at the budget that you have to work with now.

 In your current budget, how much do you spend on your mortgage?
-What is your balance for utilities, internet and insurance?
-You will probably be paying for auto, health and life insurance, so keep this in mind as you budget.
+What is your balance for utilities, internet, and insurance?
+You will probably be paying for auto, health, and life insurance, so keep this in mind as you budget.
 How much have you set aside for groceries and entertainment?

 If refinancing or reallocating aren’t great options for you, and you’re planning to relocate anyway, you might want to consider moving into a smaller home.
 Downsizing may even eliminate the possibility of paying a mortgage at all, depending on where you go and how much you can pay up-front.

 You can move to an area with less property tax, or you can stay exactly where you are, but in a smaller home.
 All kinds of options are open to you, including neighborhoods specifically for retirees.

 You may find that you can save money by happily switching to a townhouse or tiny home.
 This may even be your time to live your dream of full-time RV life or spending your days on a houseboat.
 Follow your passion--this is your retirement, after all!